 - Temporomandibular joints (TMJ) treatment cost about $2,000 to $3,000 or even more.
 The cost of TMJ depends on the extent of the required treatment.

 - Dental bridge: this is less expensive effective than dental implant options.
 Its cost varies greatly and may be reduced by an insurance plan.

-- Dental crown: this smile makeover procedure cost about $600 to $1,000 or more depending on the type of material used for the dental crown restoration.
+- Dental crown: this smile makeover procedure costs about $600 to $1,000 or more depending on the type of material used for the dental crown restoration.

-- Dental filling: dental filling typically cost about $150 to $200 per tooth filling.
+- Dental filling: dental filling typically costs about $150 to $200 per tooth filling.

 Please note that patients who cannot maintain good and proper dental health, especially those who take heavy alcohol and illegal drugs, may not experience a lasting result from their full dental makeover treatments.
 Heavy alcohol consumption or tobacco smoking can compromise your oral health and the effects of your smile makeover treatment.